xithan/stupro/README.md

 See [example_config.yml](https://github.com/xithan/stupro/blob/main/example_config.yml) for further details.

 The program can also generate test data.
-Run the program with -h to get further informations about the parameters.
+Run the program with -h to get further information about the parameters.